MChromiak/Code_Samples/README.md

 Below are instructions to prepare environment:

+#### PyEnv
+To install and switch arbitrary python version as well as conda one can use: https://github.com/pyenv/pyenv#understanding-path
+Installing with dedicated script: https://github.com/pyenv/pyenv-installer

 #### Python3
 0. Find installed python versions: `whereis python`
 1. Install Python3 on your linux distro.
 Ubuntu 16.04 LTS+ ship with both